A Comprehensive Guide to Taxes in Cyprus: Simplified

 Steps

-1Fill out the relevant application form (YKA 1-001).
+1Fill out form (YKA 1-001).

 2Submit it to any Social Insurance District Office or Citizen Service Centre to obtain your Employer Registration Number.